BMW i3: Production

 BMW has implemented efficient manufacturing processes and is using recycled materials to lessen the i3's environmental impact.

 BMW is manufacturing carbon strands that form the basis of the i3's carbon-fiber reinforced plastic bodywork at a new US$100 million plant built in Moses Lake, Washington, using raw material shipped from Japan.
 This location was selected to take advantage of the abundant hydroelectric power available in this U.S. region because carbon-fiber production requires considerable energy and would otherwise emit much carbon dioxide.
 The carbon fiber is then shipped to Landshut, Germany, where the carbon-fiber reinforced plastic parts are fabricated, and the vehicle assembly line is located in Leipzig.

 In November 2010, the Leipzig plant was retooled add electric vehicle assembly lines, with an investment totaling €400 million euros (US$561 million) through 2013.
 The plant is located at BMW's complex that already produces variants of the 1 Series model.
 Four 2.5 MW Nordex wind turbines at Leipzig came online in 2013, supplying approximately 1/5 of the factory's electricity needs.
 A concept version of the BMW i3 Coupe reflecting the current status of ongoing development was presented at the March 2013 Geneva Motor Show.
 The production vehicle was officially unveiled simultaneously in New York, London and Beijing on 29 July 2013.
 Series production for retail customers began on 18 September 2013, and the first vehicle off the production line was handed over to German marathon runner Jan Fitschen.
 The car was used as the lead vehicle at the 2013 Berlin Marathon on 29 September.

 As of February 2014, BMW was producing an average of 70 cars a day, about half the planned production, with lower production due to a high defect rate in the carbon parts.
 A subsequent investment of about €100 million in the production of carbon parts was made to solve the supply problems.
 According to BMW, there were 11,000 orders at the time, including 1,200 from U.S. customers.
 As a result of the high demand and the slow production rate, delivery waiting time extended to September 2014.

 As of October 2017, production of the BMW i3 was just over 120 cars per day.
 By late October 2017, the 100,000th BMW i3 had been built in the Leipzig plant.
 700 storage batteries taken from used i3 vehicles were linked as the "Storage Farm" at Leipzig in 2017, allowing the automaker to offset the intermittent nature of wind power.
 The 200,000th i3 rolled off the production line in the Leipzig plant on 15 October 2020.
-The end of production is slated for July 2022 with a production target of 250,000 units.
+Production ended in July 2022 with a total of 250,000 units.
+The last ten units manufactured were the special BMW i3s HomeRun Edition.